 These properties cannot be acquired by the bank unless the acquisition is approved by the Banking Control Commission of Lebanon (BCCL) after the appraisal of the “Real Estate Department in the BCCL”

 - Real estate that the bank intends to acquire as foreclose if the debtor is unable to repay his loan to the bank..

-In this case, the Real Estate Department appraises the property before the BCC gives its approval to the bank for the acquisition, in order to check that the value is fair for both parties.
+In this case, the Real Estate Department appraises the property before the BCCL gives its approval to the bank for the acquisition, in order to check that the value is fair for both parties.

 - Real estate provided as collateral against facilities or loans granted to debtors.

-The BCC, as part of its on – site audit of the credit files, appraises some real estates provided as collateral (on a sampling basis) to ensure that it adequately cover the facilities granted.
+The BCCL, as part of its on – site audit of the credit files, appraises some real estates provided as collateral (on a sampling basis) to ensure that it adequately cover the facilities granted.

-- When deemed necessary, the BCC re-appraises some of the real estate properties mentioned in the above sections, in order to assess their current market value.
+- When deemed necessary, the BCCL re-appraises some of the real estate properties mentioned in the above sections, in order to assess their current market value.
 In which case the concerned bank is asked to provide a provision for the real estate properties which have decreased in value.